Doctoral College Training Fund: bring your professional development ideas to life.

 The Doctoral College Training Fund enables doctoral students to organise training for researchers which is not currently provided within the University.
 It allows you to have a greater input into the way you are supported, recognising discipline specific needs and complementing existing training and development opportunities.

 You can apply for funding up to £1,000 to organise training that will benefit you and other doctoral researchers within the University.
 There is one round of funding each year.
-Applications are now open for 2018, with a deadline for submissions of Friday 4 May.
+Applications are currently closed.

 What are we looking for